SoumyaGanesh12/SoumyaGanesh12/README.md

 ## Experience

-### 🌟 Carnival Corporation (Health Informatics Co-op)
+### 🌟 Carnival Corporation (Software Engineer - Health Informatics Co-op)
-**Role:** Designed and developed a Quality & Patient Safety application using PowerApps and Dataverse.
-**Impact:** Enabled effective tracking, investigation, and analysis of medical events and risks across **100+ medical centers** for 9 cruise brands.
+**Role:** Designed and developed a Quality and Patient Safety application using PowerApps and Dataverse, enabling tracking, investigation, and root cause analysis of medical events across **100+ cruise ship medical centers.**
+**Impact:** Reduced critical event response time by **70%** and enabled real-time visibility into patient safety events across **9 cruise brands.**
 **Highlights:**
+- Performed exploratory data analysis on medical embarkation data using Python, Pandas, and Matplotlib to identify patterns in patient conditions and define application requirements.
-- Led the entire software development lifecycle, from requirements gathering and MVP design to onsite testing with medical staff, iterating based on Agile practices.
+- Led the full software development lifecycle from requirements gathering and prototyping with cross-functional stakeholders to onsite testing with medical staff following Agile methodologies.
-- Implemented complex security roles and user privileges to safeguard sensitive healthcare data.
+- Implemented granular role-based access controls to safeguard sensitive healthcare data.
+- Presented the application to the Chief Health Officer and senior leadership.

 ### 🌟 IBM (Application Developer)
-**Role:**  Developed robust REST API endpoints in Node.js for the administration and authentication of digital credentials, integrating decentralized identifiers (DIDs) for enhanced security.
-**Impact:**  Improved application efficiency by **90%** and streamlined quality assurance with automated regression testing.
+**Role:**  Developed and maintained scalable RESTful APIs and distributed microservices in Node.js for IBM Digital Credentials, a SaaS platform for secure digital credential management supporting **5,000+** enterprise users.
+**Impact:**  Improved API latency by **90% from 6 seconds to 600ms** through load testing with Artillery, root cause analysis, and systematic debugging of production issues.
 **Highlights:**
-- Managed performance environments, led Node.js version upgrades across microservices, and resolved critical security vulnerabilities.
-- Facilitated knowledge transfer sessions and onboarded new team members effectively.
+- Implemented credential issuance and verification workflows, OAuth 2.0 and SSO integration, and optimized database performance.
+- Configured Jenkins CI/CD pipelines for automated end-to-end regression testing
 - Mentored junior developers, fostering team growth and ensuring sustainable system scalability.

 ## Let's Connect!